 If individuals are outside the 4.5-hour window for rtPA administration, more invasive procedures are available.
 In these cases, following angiography, a catheter is introduced into the arteries of the brain to remove clots and directly inject blood-thinning agents.
 Though more risky than conservative treatments, in select patients the benefit greatly outweighs the risk, and stroke recovery following these interventions can be quite remarkable.

 Evaluation by a neurologist in a Primary Stroke Center is essential to the treatment of stroke.
 After admission and testing, the best treatment protocols are selected.
 After stroke injury, rehabilitation and assessment and correction of various stroke risk factors are addressed during intense medical scrutiny.
 The Minneapolis Clinic of Neurology neurologists are able to provide all types of treatment for stroke victims.
-They staff and attend to the emergency rooms and inpatient units of Fairview Ridges Hospital, Fairview Southdale Hospital, Mercy Hospital, North Memorial Medical Center and Unity Hospital.
+They staff and attend to the emergency rooms and inpatient units of Fairview Ridges Hospital, Fairview Southdale Hospital, and North Memorial Medical Center.
 They consult and advise the emergency room staff of many out-state facilities.
-They are Medical Directors of two of Minnesota’s top Primary Stroke Centers, Fairview Southdale Heart, Stroke and Vascular Center and North Memorial Stroke Center, where the highest level of stroke care and technology is available to patients.

 Dr. Irfan Altafullah discusses stroke signs and symptoms with Fox 9 News: